att/netarbiter/HOWTOs/Gerrit_HOWTO.md

 git review
 ```

-(Case B) If the gerrit upstream server is ahead of you,
+(Case B) If the gerrit upstream server is ahead of you:
 ```
 git rebase -i gerrit/master
 git add <file>